KarthikCCM1611/Shopping-cart-reactjs-asp.net-web-api/README.md

 # Shopping-cart-reactjs-asp
 Shopping cart website using React JS as frontend and ASP.NET.Core.
-Web API as frontend
+Web API as backend